Victorian-Girl/cypher/README.md

 - menu.py was the first version with terminal use.
 - Gui2.py is the new version with a graphical interface.
 - adding Javanese and other options.
+- Also, the use of REGEX for the Javanese
+- Have fun